- a classical/contemporary couple: Ulysses and Guido da Montefeltro

 one can’t absolve a man who's not repented, and no one can repent and will at once; the law of contradiction won't allow it.

 A final thought on Boniface VIII.
 As discussed in the Introduction to Inferno 19, Boniface did not die until 1303, and Dante therefore has to go to great lengths to insert him into a Hell that the pilgrim visited in April of 1300.
-In doing so, he denies him the possibility of repentance in extremis (the very possibility that he grants to Guido da Montefeltro’s son, Bonconte, in Purgatorio 5) and flirts dangerously with determinism.
-The pope’s fraud consists in promising absolution for a sin not yet committed, and Dante in turn has promised him damnation for a life not yet fulfilled.
+In doing so, he denies Boniface the possibility of repentance in extremis (the very possibility that he grants to Guido da Montefeltro’s son, Bonconte, in Purgatorio 5) and flirts dangerously with determinism.
+The pope promises absolution for a sin not yet committed, and Dante in turn has promised him damnation for a life not yet fulfilled.

 Nonetheless, Boniface’s sins are not the point here.
 They are invoked by Guido to exculpate himself but they should not distract us, as they do not distract the devil who arrives for Guido’s soul in the scene described at the canto’s end.
 In giving Boniface the evil advice he seeks, Guido shows that he has not really converted, that he has not really changed his essence.

 Guido da Montefeltro put great effort into taking the steps that he thought would guarantee his salvation, renouncing his worldly life to become a Franciscan.
 Yet he fails, because his heart did not change.
-His son Bonconte, whose story Dante recounts in Purgatorio 5, remained a warrior until his end, dying on the battlefield, and yet, by uttering a heartfelt prayer with his last breath, he achieves salvation.
+His son Bonconte, whose story Dante recounts as a counterpoint to the father in Purgatorio 5, remained a warrior until his end, dying on the battlefield.
+And yet, by uttering a genuine prayer of repentance with his last breath, Bonconte achieves salvation.

 * * *

-Inferno 27 is also a touchstone for the poet Petrarch, whose depiction of his own struggle with conversion is greatly influenced by the episode of Guido da Montefeltro.
+Inferno 27 is a touchstone for Petrarch, whose depiction of his own struggle with conversion is greatly influenced by the episode of Guido da Montefeltro.
 As shown by Augustine in the Confessions and by Dante in Inferno 27, the logic of conversion follows the arrow of time.
+While Dante goes to great lengths in Inferno 27 to embed conversion and its causality in a temporal process that follows the arrow of time, Petrarch deliberately subverts time and forward motion in his Rerum vulgarium fragmenta, the lyric sequence that recounts his own failure to achieve conversion.

-When Guido blames Boniface for returning him to his “prime colpe” (Inf.
-27.71), for sending him back to the state he was in before he became a Franciscan, he effectively acknowledges that he did not truly convert.
-According to Dante’s analysis, Guido did not experience conversion, for he went backwards, not forwards.
+When Guido blames Boniface for reconsigning him to his “prime colpe” (my former sins [Inf.
+27.71]), for sending him back to the state he was in before he became a Franciscan, he effectively acknowledges that he did not truly convert.
+Had he truly converted, had he truly changed his essence, he could not have gone backwards; he could not have returned to his previous self.

 * * *

-In the above sequence, the words are not mere shells, like poker chips in a game.
-They are related to real feelings and they therefore unfold in time in the only possible order: 1) first comes the will to sin (volere); 2) then comes the commission of the sin; 3) then comes repentance (pentére) with its partner confession; 4) finally one is absolved.
+In the above logically sequential order, the words are not mere shells, like poker chips in a game.
+They are related to authentic feelings and they therefore unfold in time, in the only possible order: 1) first comes the will to sin (volere); 2) then comes the commission of the sin; 3) then comes repentance (pentére) with its partner confession; 4) finally one is absolved.
 In a sequence in which words are connected to authentic feelings, we can see the absurdity of Boniface’s “finor t’assolvo” (101).

 Cosí adunque visse e morí ser Cepparello da Prato e santo divenne come avete udito.
 Il quale negar non voglio esser possibile lui esser beato nella presenza di Dio, per ciò che, come che la sua vita fosse scellerata e malvagia, egli poté in su lo stremo aver sí fatta contrizione, che per avventura Idio ebbe misericordia di lui e nel suo regno il ricevette: ma per ciò che questo n’è occulto, secondo quello che ne può apparire ragiono, e dico costui piú tosto dovere essere nelle mani del diavolo in perdizione che in Paradiso.
 (Decameron 1.1.89)